LycorisDev/c_game_cimmerian/README.md

 # Cimmerian

 *Cimmerian* is a pseudo 3D game written in C89 and similar to the likes of Wolfenstein 3D.
-Since *Cimmerian* is of retro inspiration, I pushed the idea for the art style, and went for big pixels and for a limited color palette.

 The libraries used are:
 - naturally the C standard library,